ultral/ultral.github.io/it/how-to-test-custom-os-distr.md

 ![POC](assets/distr-poc.png?raw=true)

-If you don't know a gaol it will be really hard to whip through the task.
+If you don't know a goal it will be really hard to whip through the task.
 The first deploy variant was looked like [bash](http://www.goncharov.xyz/it/make-cm-not-bash-en.html):

 ```
 make dist